fun-alex-alex2006hw/vim-daylight/README.md

 vim-daylight
 ============

-Vim plugin to choose your colorscheme based on the time of day
+Vim plugin to change your colorscheme based on the time of day

-Still under development -- TODO below for project goals

 Installation
 ------------